christophkogler/AvoidFriendlyFire/README.md

 # AvoidFriendlyFire

  A RimWorld mod to drastically reduce accidental friendly fire, by preventing pawns from firing if they might hit friendlies.

 ## Features

 - When a pawn is selected, you are able to visualize their accuracy / miss radius.
 - Pawns will not shoot while friendly pawns are within their miss radius.
 - Highlight which pawns are obstructing shots, and which are being obstructed.
-- Supports RimWorld v1.6; depends on Harmony and HugsLib.
+- Supports RimWorld v1.6; depends on Harmony.

 ## Installation